status-im/nimbus-eth2/docs/the_nimbus_book/src/metrics-pretty-pictures.md

 [Download the latest release]((https://grafana.com/grafana/download?platform=linux)) of Grafana for your platform.

->**Note:** If you use a package manager, you can also download Grafana that way: for example `apt-get install grafana` on Ubuntu, or `brew install grafana` on MacOS, should do the trick.
+>**Note:** If you use a package manager, you can also download Grafana that way -- for example `apt-get install grafana` on Ubuntu, or `brew install grafana` on MacOS, should do the trick.

 #### 5. Install and start Grafana